pingcap/failpoint/README.md

 - Failpoint

-    Faillpoint is a code snippet which only executes in corresponding failpoint is active.
+    Faillpoint is a code snippet that is only executed when the corresponding failpoint is active.
-    The closure will never execute if we `failpoint.Disable("failpoint-name-for-demo")`.
+    The closure will never be executed if `failpoint.Disable("failpoint-name-for-demo")` is executed.

     ```go
     var outerVar = "declare in outer scope"